Revolution of Dignity: 19 February

 A Euronews correspondent on Independence Square reported that protesters were arriving "from all parts of Ukraine".
 By 14:50, about 5,000 remained on the square.
 Right Sector occupied the Kyiv Central Post Office and the State Committee for Television and Radio, with the post office serving as a new headquarters.

 President Yanukovych fired the chief of the general staff of the Ukrainian Armed Forces, Volodymyr Zamana, and replaced him with Ilyin, who was previously the commander of the Ukrainian Navy.
 The Ministry of Defence announced that it was redeploying units around the country to guard military facilities.
 The director of the SBU, Oleksandr Yakymenko, said that military bases and arms depots had been attacked in several regions.

 The European Investment Bank froze activities in Ukraine, saying, "For the time being, the situation is so cruel that it would be politically the wrong signal, but also irresponsible vis-a-vis the people we asked to do the job, to be active on business in Ukraine."

 Following a meeting between government and opposition leaders late at night, both sides declared a truce and agreed to start negotiations.
 President Yanukovych said in a statement that he had agreed to "start negotiations with the aim of ending bloodshed and stabilising the situation in the state in the interests of social peace".
 According to opposition politician Yatsenyuk, the truce included a pledge from Yanukovych not to launch a police assault that night.
 Right Sector did not agree to the truce.
 A Euronews correspondent on Independence Square reported that the number of protesters had grown, saying, "In general, all I have heard from people is the more they are attacked and the worse they are beaten, the more determined they are to stand back up and resume the struggle."
+As revealed later, President Yanukovych had begun to prepare to leave Kyiv.